Carrier Sekani Tribal Council: Member governments

 Not all Carrier or Sekani bands belong to CSTC.
 Three Blackwater Carrier bands, Ulkatcho Indian Band, Lhoosk'us Dene, and Red Bluff Indian Band, belong to Carrier-Chilcotin Tribal Council.
 Other bands, such as the Cheslatta Carrier Nation and the Lheidli T'enneh in the Prince George area, are independent.

+The Nak’azdli Whut’en band was removed from the Council in 2019, at its own request.

 Chief and councillors

 CSTC is governed by a General Manager, appointed by the Board of Directors (Chiefs of member Nations).
 Social services are provided by Carrier Sekani Family Services, a now separate organization spun off by CSTC.
 The Yinka Dene Language Institute, charged with linguistic and cultural matters, is indirectly controlled by CSTC, which appoints the majority of its board of directors.
-Government to government negoations/relations are provided by the Carrier Sekani First Nations Society which consists of seven member Nations (Nadleh Whut'en, Nak'azdli, Saik'uz First Nation, Stellat'en First Nation, Takla Nation, Tl'azt'en Nation and Ts'il Kaz Koh.
+Government to government negotiations and relations are provided by the Carrier Sekani First Nations Society which consists of seven member Nations (Nadleh Whut'en, Saik'uz First Nation, Stellat'en First Nation, Takla Nation, Tl'azt'en Nation and Ts'il Kaz Koh.